nicodioso/SwiftUISpotlight/README.md

 SwiftUISpotlight is your go-to repository for adding highlighting functionality to SwiftUI views with ease.
 Whether you need to emphasize specific areas within your app or guide users' attention, our `highlight` function simplifies the process.
 Define custom shapes for different items and handle taps effortlessly.

+# Basic Highlighting
+Here's a basic example of how to use SwiftUISpotlight to highlight a specific area within a view:

 ```swift
 struct MyPage: View {
   @State var highlightedId: String? = nil